mmilano/SidePanelCollapse/README.md

 **The SidePanelCollapse library is itself just two files, one javascript and one CSS.
 The package's source code is in `src/` and the pre-built files are in `dist/`.**

-So you might wonder: what are all these other files in this project?
+So you might wonder: what are all these other files?

 Everything in the `/src_demo` directory is for the demonstration examples that can be [built and viewed](#the-demos).
 These demos are derived from a site I developed which is built around a custom static page generation system using (a forked version of) [Panini][Panini].

 In addition to the handlebars partials, there are custom handlebars helpers (for example, `page-toc.js` generatively creates the page's table of contents when the page is built), site-specific javascript modules, and supporting files.
 The data-driven pages and things like the "gallery" on the advanced demo's index/homepage are also from to the original site.

-If you are interested, that other site is at [stochasticnotions.com][stochasticnotions].
+If you are curious, that other site is at [stochasticnotions.com][stochasticnotions].

 I crafted this library in order to fill a need that I had on my own project, and then transformed it to be a stand-alone package.
 During that evolution, I have tried to distill everything down to greater simplicity, and have cut down the source code considerably.
 But I might have missed some vestigial artifacts.
 If some aspect of seems internally inexplicable, that is probably the reason why.